 The National Highway Traffic Safety Administration (NHTSA) has launched an investigation into a crash involving a Tesla vehicle traveling on Autopilot and a fire truck in California.
-According to a Reuters news report, in a Twitter post, NHTSA said the “field investigation” would examine both driver and vehicle factors in the incident that occurred Jan.
+According to a Reuters news report, in a Twitter post, NHTSA said the “field investigation” would examine both driver and vehicle factors in the incident that occurred on Jan.
 22. This is the second time NHTSA is investigating a Tesla crash that may be linked to Autopilot.
-Tesla’s semi-autonomous driver assist system handles certain tasks so drivers can take their hands off the wheel for extended periods.
+Tesla’s semi-autonomous driver-assist system handles certain tasks so drivers can take their hands off the wheel for extended periods.

 Limitations of the Autopilot Feature